 Your next stop is Fort Mason Center.
 This attraction sits on the eastern side of the Marina district along the SF Bay.

-Inside this old army fort, you will find the Mexican Museum, the Italian American Museum and the SFMOMA Artists Gallery.
+Inside this old army fort, you will find the Italian American Museum and the SF Camerawork (revolving exhibits from photographers).

 The best way to get to Fort Mason from Chestnut Street is to walk.
 Take Chestnut Street to Laguna and turn left.
 Walk three blocks to the Fort Mason Center.